Fsoft-AIC/HabiCrowd/README.md

 # HabiCrowd
 This repository contains the code for running HabiCrowd.

+# Update
+- As per 7th August 2023, we have included 426 more scenes to HabiCrowd, increasing the number of configured scenes to 480.

 ## Task: ObjectNav

 In ObjectNav, an agent is placed at a random starting point and orientation in an unknown environment and instructed to go to an instance of an object category (*'find a chair'*).
 There is no map of the world provided, thus the agent must rely only on its sensory input to navigate.